verrazzano/docs/content/en/docs/applications/workloads/weblogic/_index.md

    - Application containing WebLogic component is deleted.
    - WebLogic component removed from an existing application.
 3. Scale a WebLogic domain.
-   - Modify the `replicas` field in the WebLogic Domain CR within the OAM component spec.
+   - Modify the `replicas` field in the WebLogic Domain CR within the OAM Component spec.
 4. Update a WebLogic domain.
-   - Modify the other `fields` field in the WebLogic Domain CR within the OAM component spec.
+   - Modify the other `fields` field in the WebLogic Domain CR within the OAM Component spec.

-Scale-in and scale-out a WebLogic domain by modifying the OAM component replicas count.
+Scale-in and scale-out a WebLogic domain by modifying the OAM Component replicas count.
 Delete the WebLogic domain by deleting the OAM application or removing the component from the application.

 ## Istio integration